 Sometimes, life imitates art and sometimes it’s the other way around.
-Mayim Bialik plays the nerdy neuroscientist Amy Fowler on the sitcom the Big Bang Theory.
-Hey, she actually is a neuroscientist.
-She got a PhD from UCLA.
-Her 285-page thesis was on the hypothalamic regulation in patients with Prader-Willi syndrome, the leading cause of genetic obesity.
+Mayim Bialik plays the nerdy neuroscientist Amy Farrah Fowler on the sitcom The Big Bang Theory.
+And hey, she actually is a neuroscientist — she received her PhD from UCLA.
+Her 285-page thesis was on hypothalamic regulation in patients suffering from Prader-Willi syndrome, the leading cause of genetic obesity.

 Bialik, M. 2007.
 Hypothalamic regulation in relation to maladaptive, obsessive-compulsive, affiliative, and satiety behaviours in Prader-Willi syndrome.

 Undoubtedly, there are other celebrities who have also published scientific papers — or scientists who have become famous, depending on how you look at it.
 Do you know of any?
 Leave your thoughts in the comment section.